 Smack in the middle of the province, the park is in a transition zone between the aspen parkland and boreal forest, so this mix of habitats results in an attractive mix of colours.
 It’s also very accessible, with roads, several hiking trails, and numerous places to explore by water.

 The southern reaches of the park along Hwy #263 are the best areas for a sea of gold from the deciduous trees, while farther north it’s more a mix of gold and green.
 Excellent vantage points are the towers at the Height of Land (where the Saskatchewan River and Churchill watersheds divide) and near the start of the Spruce River Highlands Trail, both offering sweeping views.
 The Boundary Bog Trail is another of our favourites, with tamaracks and other moisture-loving plants turning rich shades.
-However, the trail is scheduled to close sometime in 2020 in order to rebuild the extensive boardwalks.

 Narrow Hills Provincial Park